-Vicente Saldívar – A name often lost in the pantheon of great Mexican and Featherweight champions.
-Standing at just 5-foot 3-inches tall, he punched his way to the top of the division and maintained one of the greatest championship reigns in the 126 pound division.
-This is his story.
+Vicente Saldívar – A name often lost in the pantheon of great Mexican and featherweight champions.
+Standing at just 5-foot 3-inches tall, he punched his way to the top of the division and maintained one of the most significant championship reigns in the history of the 126-pound weight category.
+This is the story of his short life and celebrated career.

 Growing up on the deprived outskirts of Mexico City, he was accustomed to fighting from an early age, building a reputation for street fighting and frequently disciplined by his school for aggressive behaviour.